Monday, June 30, 2025

 Honorable Mentions (Combined)

 Hopefully you guys enjoyed our lists and if you agree or disagree with us, let us know in the comment section below.
-Jonathan Demme certainly had a unique career and we hope you enjoyed his movies the way we did.
+Clearly there are many other great scenes to consider for this list that we skipped over for one reason or another.
 That being said, what would be your Top 3?
 Leave a comment in the comment section or email us at [email protected].

 For the entire podcast, click here or listen below.